|Find us on Facebook Subscribe to our newsletter|

 "Helping to make post-secondary school accessible"

-Awards will be given yearly to one or two students in need of financial assistance.
+In September 2015, Awards will be given to three or four students in need of financial assistance.
 Each award will be for $1000.
+This year's awards are funded in part by the Laurier Students' Public Interest Research Group (LSPIRG).

 All students interested in applying for the award should write a two to three page letter expressing their desire for the award and rationalizing their fit with the following criteria.

-Click here to learn more about our other scholarship, called Chinese Post-Secondary Education Scholarship.
+Click here to learn more about our other scholarship, called The Chinese Post-Secondary Education Scholarship.

 Formerly Centre for Research and Education in Human Services (CREHS)